 - Ass Kicks You: Employs her hips and backside in a lot of her attacks and throws.

-- Boobs of Steel: She has the third-largest bust in the series after Ivy and Setsuka (and if one goes by the 'official chart', Sophi is the biggest there at an F-I cup).
+- Boobs of Steel: She has the third-largest bust in the series (tied with Taki) after Ivy and Setsuka (and if one goes by the 'official chart', Sophi is the biggest there at an F-I cup).
 How exactly do those tiny little strips of gauze stay in place while she fights?

-- Cain and Abel: Soulcalibur IV she becomes the Cain to Cassandra's Abel, but not willing see Forced Into Evil.
+- Cain and Abel: In Soulcalibur IV, she becomes the Cain to Cassandra's Abel, but not willingly (see Forced into Evil).

 - Cool Big Sis: Became one when II was released.